sajjad960/Product-listing-challenge/README.md

 # Product Listing with Authentication

-All requirements are implemented and developed the product listing application with user authentication.
+All requirements are implemented and developed the product listing application with user authentication using Node.js, Express, React, Redux, and TypeScript.

 ## Setup & start services (Without docker):